databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rest_getnodata
 **************

-.. function:: rst_getnodata(raster)
+.. function:: rst_getnodata(tile)

-    Returns the nodata value of the raster bands.
+    Returns the nodata value of the raster tile bands.

     :param tile: A column containing the raster tile.
 For < 0.3.11 string representing the path to a raster file or byte array.
     :type col: Column (RasterTileType)